DanisHack/highbrow-lessons/html-and-css-basics/episode-06.md

 Let's take a closer look at lines 1-3 of our CSS code.
 The selector on line 1 is body, so we know that this section of the code will target the body element of our webpage (i.e., everything inside the `<body></body>` tags).
 Inside our braces `{ }` is a single definition: background-color: lightgray.
 This tells the web browser to change the background color of the body to light gray from the default color white.
 When you view the page after adding this rule, you will see that the webpage now has a light gray background color instead of white.

-Let’s add some styles for the other elements on the page!
-Here’s a breakdown of the rest of our CSS code:
+Let's add some styles for the other elements on the page!
+Here's a breakdown of the rest of our CSS code:

 **Lines 4-6**
 font-size: 100px tells the web browser to make all the h1 elements on the page 100 pixels large.